PhaserEditor2D/phasereditor2d-scripts-core/README.md

 }
 ```

-The static `getChildren()` method returns the chidlren of the root script:
+The static `getChildren()` method returns the children of the root script:

 ```
 const children = RootScriptNode.getChildren(gameObject, "myScripts");